microsoft/azure-iot-developer-kit/docs/_docs/02-installation.md

 last_modified_at: 2017-07-19
 ---

-Follow these simple steps to manually install tools and packages for DevKit development.
+Follow these  steps to manually install tools and packages for DevKit development.
 If you are on Windows, we suggest you use the [installation package]({{"/docs/get-started/#a-download-latest-package" | absolute_url}}) to install everything automatically.

 {% include switch.html content = page.variable %}